pasis/ls-fuse/README.md

 	bzip2 -d -c ls-lR.bz2 | ls-fuse ~/mnt

+## EXAMPLE 3 (MULTIPlE FILES SUPPORT)

+ls-fuse allows to merge a set of ls-lR files to a single directory:

+	ls-fuse 1.ls-lR 2.ls-lR 3.ls-lR ~/mnt

+Any FUSE options must be placed after the set of files, for example:

+	ls-fuse 1.ls-lR 2.ls-lR 3.ls-lR -o ro ~/mnt

+Option '-o ro' says FUSE to mount filesystem as read-only.

 ## KNOWN ISSUES

 * getxattr for security.selinux extended attribute doesn't pass to ls-fuse.
   Instead, genfscon rule is used.
 (Tested on Fedora 17).
+* Collisions while mounting several ls-lR files ain't handled for now.
+If this happens you will see several files with the same name.
+But it's not a disaster :)